InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/architecture/development-cd.rst

 Fragalysis Stack
 ****************

-Automated deployment of the Fragalysis Stack is achieved through the `Travis`_ CI/CD framework ans AWX.
-As changes are committed to the **master** branch of the stack's GitHub repositories (``xchem/fragalysis-frontend``, ``xchem/fragalysis-backend`` and the ``xchem/fragalysis-stack`` itself) Travis launches a VM and runs the build instructions located in each project's ``.travis.yml`` file.
+Automated deployment of the Fragalysis Stack is achieved through the `Actions`_ CI/CD framework and AWX.
+As changes are committed to the **master** branch of the stack's GitHub repositories (``xchem/fragalysis-frontend``, ``xchem/fragalysis-backend`` and the ``xchem/fragalysis-stack`` itself) GitHub launches a VM and runs the build instructions located in each project's corresponding **workflow** file.

 As an example, a typical sequence of *actions* that occur in response to a commit to the **master** branch of ``xchem/fragalysis-frontend`` repository can be seen illustrated in the following diagram and described below: -

-..  image:: ../images/frag-travis/frag-travis.009.png
+..  image:: ../images/frag-actions/frag-actions.009.png

 Deployment actions (from commits)
 =================================

-Although Travis launches a build for every change (regardless of branch) the automated actions shown above and described here only take place when a repository's **master** branch changes (or is tagged).
+Although GitHub launches a build for every change (regardless of branch) the automated actions shown above and described here only take place when a repository's **master** branch changes (or is tagged).

 1. A user accepts a *Pull Request* or makes a direct change on the master branch to the ``frontend`` code.

-2. A few moments later Travis detects the change, clones the Frontend code and executes the commands in its ``.travis.yml``.
+2. A few moments later GitHub detects the change, clones the Frontend code and executes the commands in its **workflow**.
 At the time of writing Frontend changes do not result anything being built from within its own repository.
 The frontend code is actually cloned into the Stack when it is built.

-3. On success, the Frontend build's instructions **trigger** the Stack's Travis build. [#f1]_
+3. On success, the Frontend build's instructions **trigger** the Stack's GitHub build. [#f1]_

 4. The by-product of the Stack build is the ``fragalysis-stack`` container image.
-This is pushed to Docker Hub from the Travis build VM.
+This is pushed to Docker Hub from the GitHub build VM.
 Here we see the ``latest`` tag being used.

-5. At the end of a successful Stack build, and a new ``latest`` image pushed to Docker Hub the Frontend ``.travis.yml`` has an instruction to **trigger** the launch of a pre-existing **Job** in the AWX server.
+5. At the end of a successful Stack build, and a new ``latest`` image pushed to Docker Hub, the Frontend **workflow** has an instruction to **trigger** the launch of a pre-existing **Job** in the AWX server.
-    This is achieved through the use of the AWX (Tower) `CLI`_.
-The Job's *name* is injected into the build using a Travis environment variable.
+    This is achieved through the use of our `trigger-awx-action`_.
+The Job's *name* is injected into the build using a GitHub Repository Secret.

-    The Travis build waits for the AWX Job (the Stack's *version-change* playbook in this case) to complete.
-This can take sereval minutes but by waiting any failure in deployment is immediately detected.
+    The Action waits for the AWX Job (the Stack's *version-change* playbook in this case) to complete.
+This can take several minutes but by waiting any failure in deployment is immediately detected.

 6. The AWX playbook (the Stack *version change* playbook in this case)